lumeland/lume.land/docs/getting-started/command-line.md

 lume --serve --port=8000
 ```

-If you don't want to start a local server but want to watch the changes, use the
-`--watch` (or `-w`) argument:
+To watch changes without starting a local server, use the `--watch` argument:

 ```sh
 lume --watch